willicc/haustBot/README.md

 Haust Network: A Versatile Blockchain Solution

-Haust is a built on Ethereum Virtual Machine (EVM) blockchain specifically designed for micropayment solutions and gas-intensive smart contracts.
+Haust is a built on Ethereums Virtual Machine (EVM) blockchain specifically designed for micropayment solutions and gas-intensive smart contracts.
 Haust Network is a versatile project that leverages the permissionless nature of blockchain technology to deliver innovative solutions.

 It provides decentralized finance (DeFi) solutions and also pioneers the implementation of a symbiotic network.